federico-trotta/federico-trotta.github.io/docs/prod.md

 :alt: The front page of the seminar Federico Trotta wrote the presentation for.
 :align: center

-*The front page of the documentation for the seminar.*
+*The front page of the documentation for the seminar created by Federico Trotta.*
 ```

 The talk outline: